-Institutional ownership is the share ownership owned by corporate and government institutions.
-The proportion of institutional share ownership can be measured by comparing the number of shares owned by institutional investors with the company's total capital stock in circulation.
-According to Baridwan (2011), institutional ownership as a share proportion is owned by an institution or institution at the end of the year.
-It has an important meaning in monitoring management because its existence can encourage optimal oversight.
+Institutional ownership is the share ownership that the corporate and government institutions own.
+The researcher can measure the proportion of institutional share ownership by comparing the number of shares owned by institutional investors with the company's total capital stock in circulation.
+According to Baridwan (2011), institutional ownership is owned by an institution or institution at the end of the year.
+It has a good role for monitoring management because its existence can encourage optimal oversight.

 The greater institutional ownership, the greater the voice power and encouragement of the institution to oversee management.
-As a result, it will provide a greater impetus to optimize the value of the company, so that the company's performance will continue to increase.
-The results of tests conducted by previous researchers namely Wiranata & Nugrahanti (2013) stating that institutional ownership has not been proven to affect profitability, while research conducted by Candradewi & Sedana (2016) stating that institutional ownership has a positive and significant effect on profitability (ROA).
+As a result, it will provide a greater impetus to optimize the company's value so that the company's performance will continue to increase.
+The results of a research conducted by previous researchers such as Wiranata & Nugrahanti (2013) stating that institutional ownership does not affect profitability, while a study conducted by Candradewi & Sedana (2016) stating that institutional ownership has a positive and significant effect on profitability (ROA).
 Also, according to Nugrahanti & Novia (2012), institutional ownership has a positive and significant effect on profitability.
-This reflected that the low strength of institutional ownership will affect the weakening of external control over the company.
-The existence of institutional ownership can help increase more optimal supervision of the company's performance in achieving the company's goals, namely to obtain maximum profit.
+This reflects that the low strength of institutional ownership will affect the weakening of external control over the company.
+The existence of institutional ownership can help increase more optimal supervision of the company's performance in achieving the company's goals such as to obtain a maximum profit.